serai-dex/serai/docs/processor/Multisig Rotation.md

    otherwise have a `Batch` created.

-3) The prior multisig continues handling `Batch`s and `Burn`s for `CONFIRMATIONS` blocks after the "activation block".
+3) The prior multisig continues handling `Batch`s and `Burn`s for `CONFIRMATIONS + 1` blocks after the "activation block".

-   This is due to the fact the new multisig shouldn't actually be sent coins during this period, making it irrelevant.
-If coins are prematurely sent to the new multisig, they're artificially delayed by `CONFIRMATIONS` blocks.
+   The first `CONFIRMATIONS` blocks is due to the fact the new multisig shouldn't actually be sent coins during this period, making it irrelevant.
+   If coins are prematurely sent to the new multisig, they're artificially delayed until the end of the `CONFIRMATIONS + 1` blocks.
 This prevents an adversary from minting Serai tokens using coins in the new multisig, yet then burning them to drain the prior multisig, creating a lack of liquidity for several blocks.

+   The reason for the `+ 1` is to provide grace to honest UIs.
+Since UIs will wait until Serai confirms the "activation block" for keys before sending to them, which will take `CONFIRMATIONS` blocks plus some latency, UIs would make transactions to the prior multisig past the end of this period if it was `CONFIRMATIONS` alone.
+Since the next period is `CONFIRMATIONS` blocks, which is how long transactions take to confirm, transactions made past the end of this period would only received after the next period.
+After the next period, the prior multisig adds fees and a delay to all received funds (as it forwards the funds from itself to the new multisig).
+A `+ 1` provides grace for latency.

+   The `+ 1` also opens the aforementioned liquidity draining attack, unfortunately, yet only for a single block.

 4) The prior multisig continues handling `Batch`s and `Burn`s for another `CONFIRMATIONS` blocks.